KhalilSa/EntreConnect_CMPS271_Project/readme.md

 apollo graphql client that connects to the postgraphile server. you can query from the client which i successfully did, but i couldn't render the output on the webpage itself. https://www.apollographql.com/docs/react/

+found an example : https://github.com/GraphQLGuide/guide-react-native (this will be third attempt at integration)